Native Son (2010 film): Filming

 The filming of Native Son was completed in 5 days and was filmed in Annan, Scotland.
 The film premiered at the Cannes Film Festival during the week of 5 July 2010. and screened at the 2010 Palm Springs ShortFest.

-It is sensitively filmed despite the topic of breaking a taboo.
-It has excellent writing, direction, and an exceptionally sensitive performance by Harris.
-John can be viewed as the victim of his own untold backstory circumstance and a resulting desperation that leads him to commit the final prohibited act.

 Screenplay

 Director and screenwriter, Scott Graham, said that the subject of necrophilia was not written for the shock of a real paraphilia.
 It is about loneliness.
 Scott Graham came up with the idea for the screen play when he had to move from Scotland to Amsterdam, the Netherlands for an extended period while filming another film.
 His own feelings of isolation and his feelings of disconnection, while away from home, provided the inspiration for the screenplay.